Country Captain Chicken Curry (कंट्री कैप्टन चिकन करी) : A Wonderful Fusion of Spices and History

-Country Captain is a dish steeped in colonial history, blending Indian and European culinary traditions.
+Country Captain Chicken Curry is a dish steeped in colonial history, blending Indian and European culinary traditions.
 This flavorful chicken curry has its roots in the maritime trade routes of the Bay of Bengal and the port city of Chittagong.

 Recipe Contributed by Chef Michael Swamy